From VH-71 to VXX: the Future of US Presidential Helicopters

 That $1.7 billion victory was first endangered, and then destroyed, by ongoing changes from the White House staff.
 In 2008, the program’s ballooning costs and requirements got a temporary reprieve when US Navy agreed to proceed with the VH-71, despite a cost per aircraft equal or greater than the President’s Air Force One 747s.
 By June 2009, however, the VH-71 program had shot itself down.

 Another round of competition is on the way, and back in 2009 the Pentagon said it was considering buying 2 different helicopters in the VXX follow-on program.
 Faced with an initial Analysis of Alternatives deemed too expensive, the OSD accepted the Navy’s revised approach in May 2012, setting things in motion for a new program of record.

-The New Marine One Helicopter Programs: A History
+The New Marine One Helicopter Programs: A Quick History

 VH-3/ VH-60 Refurbishment

 FY 2006 – 2007